vincent-lafouasse/book-notes/pirkle_fx/ch2.md

 all parameters -> list of C++ objects

 actual location of this list depends on API but generally stored in the plubin bass class object, with DAW having mechanism to get and set them

+we will discuss the mechanisms that the host uses to update the parameters in a thread-safe way in the API programming guide chapters

+2 types of parameters:
+continuous vs string-list

+continuous = float, double or int strinh-list = choose from options

+parameters attributes:
+- name ("Volume")
+- units ("dB")
+- wether parameter is numerical or list of string, and the strings themselves
+- param min and max
+- default value for new instance
+- control taper information (log/lin)
+- other API specific info
+- auxiliary info